Sex & Intimacy

 WHAT SEXUAL LUBRICANT SHOULD I USE?

-People are often put off from using sexual lubricants because they have tried products with poor ingredients that can cause stinging, itching and burning whatever your gender.
-We always recommend you check the ingredients label before you buy or ask your GP before they prescribe a product.
+People are often put off from using sexual lubricants because many contain irritating ingredients like those mentioned above.
+They can cause stinging, itching and even thrush (an infection) whatever your gender.
+A sexual lubricant should feel natural, not intrusive.
+We always recommend you check the ingredients label before you buy or use a lubricant or ask your GP what ingredients are in a lubricant before they prescribe a product.
+Always do a patch test first on the inside of your arm or thigh.

-Good sexual lubricants come in different formulations, water based, oil based and silicone based and can transform your sex life and intimate health.
+Sexual lubricants come in different formulations, water based, oil based and silicone based.

 WATER BASED LUBRICANTS

-These are the closest to your body’s natural lubrication, are great for any form of sex play, including all sex toys and are condom compatible.
-They are not as long lasting as oil based or silicone lubricants but can be reapplied or reactivated with water during sexual activity.
+These are closest to your body’s natural lubrication and are great for any form of sex play, including all sex toys and are condom compatible.
+They are not as long-lasting as oil-based or silicone lubricants but can be reapplied or reactivated with water during sexual activity.
+However, SUTIL Luxe and Rich are longer-lasting water-based lubricants which interact with your natural lubrication to make you feel more lubricated and natural.
+SUTIL Rich has a thicker formulation which some people prefer.

 OIL BASED LUBRICANTS

-These are long lasting as they are thicker and more creamy in consistency.
-They are great to use for any sex play, including good quality skin safe sex toys but are not condom compatible.
-Like any oil based product they will destroy condoms.
+Oil-based lubricants such as YESOB are long-lasting as they are thicker and more creamy in consistency.
+They are great to use for any sex play including with good quality skin safe sex toys.
+They are not condom compatible.
+All oil-based products will destroy condoms.
+Many toy manufacturers advise not to use oil-based lubricants but this refers to cooking oils, baby oil and coconut oil, not YESOB.

-YES water based lubricant can be used with YES oil based lubricant to create a “Double Glide” effect which is long lasting.
+YES water-based lubricant and SUTIL Luxe and Rich can be used with YES oil-based lubricant to create a “Double Glide” effect which is long lasting.

 SILICONE LUBRICANTS